 That’s not the case, however.

 INTJs are extremely open-minded individuals.
-We think deeply about many situations and topics and tend to be open to interpret anything.
+We think deeply about many situations and topics and tend to be open to interpreting anything.

-But the reason they’re so rare is because they never externalize any of this.
+But the reason they’re so rare is that they never externalize any of this.

-They’re not the type to be outspoken about certain issues even though they’re open to thinking about them and discussing them with a single other person.
+They’re not the type to be outspoken about certain issues even though they’re open to thinking about them and discussing them with a single another person.

 2. Natural leaders but hate leading

-I guess “hate” might be a bit of a strong word for the way us INTJs feel about being leaders in any given situation.
+I guess “hate” might be a bit of a strong word for the way we INTJs feel about being leaders in any given situation.